 On February 5, 2020 (the "Issue Date"), the Company issued a note payable to its CEO (the "CEO Note") in the face amount of \$245,250 bearing 1.59% APR simple interest in exchange for cash.
 The net proceeds of \$245,250 were used as working capital by the Company.
 The note carried an original maturity of the earlier of the sixth month following the Issue Date or the date the Company has sufficient funds to repay the CEO Note.
-If an event of default occurs and is continuing the Company agrees to issue a warrant to the holder with a strike price of \$4.87 per share for a number of shares equal to 150% of the value of the loan.
+If an event of default occurred and continued the Company agreed to issue a warrant to the holder with a strike price of \$4.87 per share for a number of shares equal to 150% of the value of the loan.
 The Company assessed the terms and features of the CEO Note and determined that none of the terms and features represented embedded derivatives that require bifurcation.

 On June 13, 2020, the holder of the CEO Note and the Company entered into a restated agreement (the "CEO Restated Note").
-The CEO Restated Note in the amount of \$248,911 extends the stated maturity date of the CEO Note from the earlier of the sixth month following the (original) Issue Date or the date the Company has sufficient funds to repay the note to the earlier of the 30th month following the (original) Issue Date or the date the Company has sufficient funds to repay the note to the earlier of the 30th month following the (original) Issue Date or the date the Company has sufficient funds to repay the CEO Restated Note.
+The CEO Restated Note in the amount of \$248,911 extended the stated maturity date of the CEO Note from the earlier of the sixth month following the (original) Issue Date or the date the Company has sufficient funds to repay the note to the earlier of the 30th month following the (original) Issue Date or the date the Company had sufficient funds to repay the CEO Restated Note.
 The Issue Date, February 5, 2020, is unchanged.
 In addition, the interest rate was reduced, effective as of the Issue Date, from 1.59% APR to 0.25%.
 The CEO Restated Note also changed the exercise price of the warrant from \$4.87 to \$4.81 per share in the case of any default.
-The other provisions of the CEO Restated Note are the same, in all material respects, to the CEO Note.
-The Company and its CEO have agreed that the CEO Restated Note will not be repaid for a minimum of 12 months following the closing of its initial public offering.
-The principal balance of the CEO note was \$248,911 at December 31, 2020.
+The other provisions of the CEO Restated Note remained the same, in all material respects, to the CEO Note.
+The Cimpany and its CEO have agreed that the CEO Restated Note will not be repaid for a minimum of 12 months following the closing of its initial public offering.
+The principal balance of the CEO note was \$248,911 at December 31, 2021.
+The principal balance plus accrued and unpaid interest on the CEO Note were settled in full, without adjustment, in cash on January 3, 2022.

-The Payroll Protection Program Loan (the "PPP Loan")
+The Paycheck Protection Program Loan (the "PPP Loan")

-On May 4, 2020 the Company received \$27,550 in loan proceeds as part of the Federal CARES Act Paycheck Protection Program (the "PPP Act" or "PPP") with a 1% annual interest rate.
-Some or all of this loan may be forgiven if the Company expends not less than 60% of the loan proceeds on qualified payroll costs.
-The Company believes it has met the contractual conditions for forgiveness of the entire PPP loan and expects the PPP loan will be forgiven during 2021, although there can be no assurance of forgiveness until the lender makes its independent determination.
-The \$27,550 principal balance is included on the balance sheet included in Notes payable, net of current portion at December 31, 2020
+On May 4, 2020, the Company received \$27,550 in loan proceeds as part of the Federal CARES Act Paycheck Protection Program (the "PPP Act" or "PPP") with a 1% annual interest rate.
+The loan carried certain provisions to provide that if the Company expended not less than 60% of the loan proceeds on qualified payroll costs that the principal and accrued interest on the loan would be forgiven.
+The lender and the Small Business Administration determined that the Company met the contractual conditions for forgiveness of the entire PPP Loan plus accrued interest and it was forgiven in 2021.